tiberiuichim/presentations/volto-pluggables/slides.md

 rinse, repeat.

 With Volto being a SPA, the whole application state is continously shifting and mutating.
-The interactivity in Volto needs to go beyond "display this additional thing here".
+To repeat again, the interactivity in Volto needs to go beyond "display this additional thing here".
 It even needs to allow inter-component communication, passing down props "out of tree" and more, as a generic framework.
 -->

 ## The simple use case